mcdermottjesse/order-calculator/README.md

 # Order Calculator

-Built with Vite + ReactTS + Express + NodeJS.
+Built with Vite + ReactTS + Express/NodeJS + MongoDB/Mongoose.
 Calculates the product total, with or without taxes.
 Calculates the tax amounts.
 Calculates the order total.

 ## Install Dependencies